veliakiner/cypress/README.md

 `npm install`

 # Usage
-To run the tests headlessly:
+To run the tests headlessly and generate reports:

 `npm run test`